There is A LOT of markets in Gran Canaria!!!! From the large to the small. Here is my complete guide to Gran Canaria markets.

 Markets Gran Canaria in the South

-This market moves around.
-On a Tuesday it goes to Arguienta and then on a Friday it is the big one – Mogan.
-I was actually quite disappointed with this market.
-There was a lot of tat – designer knock-offs, cheap clothes etc. The market hall had slightly better offerings around fruit and vegetables and quite a few aloe vera stalls.
+This Gran Canaria market moves around.
+On a Tuesday it goes to Arguienta and is the Arguineguin Market Gran Canaria.
+On Friday is the big one – Mogan Market Gran Canaria.
+I was actually quite disappointed with this Maspalomas market.
+There was a lot of tat – designer knock-offs, cheap clothes etc. The San Fernando Gran Canaria market hall had slightly better offerings around fruit and vegetables and quite a few aloe vera stalls.

-I did arrive about 1 pm and quite a few stalls had packed up so maybe I had missed the best stuff.
-Everyone raves about the Mogan market on a Friday and apparently they are the same vendors so I must have missed something.
-If you have to choose between visiting this market or Mogan a Friday I would definitely go to Mogan.
+I did arrive at about 1 pm and quite a few stalls had packed up so maybe I had missed the best stuff.
+Everyone raves about the Mogan Friday market Gran Canaria and apparently they are the same vendors so I must have missed something.
+If you have to choose between visiting this market or Mogan a Friday I would definitely go to Mogan Gran Canaria.

 How to get to the Market in Maspalomas

-Parking is tight.
+Parking is tight at the Maspalomas market.
 If you are early there is parking in the middle of the road running parallel to the market.
 If you are arriving a bit later try the parking area next to the service station you will pass on your left as you drive down to the market.
 There is a roundabout at the end of the street so it is easy to turn around and head back to the service station parking should you miss it.

 If you’re heading south on Gran Canaria don’t miss my post on the Best Things to do in Maspalomas

 This is the big one!
-This Friday market is the biggest on the island.
+The Mogan Friday market is the biggest on the island.
 There are hundreds of stalls selling everything from clothing to food.
 The market is throughout the super cute fishing town, Puerto Mogan.
 This is also a very photogenic market!

-Ideally, make a day of visiting the market.
+Ideally, make a day of visiting Morgan market.
 There are loads of good fresh seafood restaurants on the harbor.

 Looking for another great foodie experience in Spain?
 Check out this post on the 10 Best Pintxos in San Sebastian – one of the best foodie cities in the world.

-The market runs from 8 am to 2 pm.
+Mogan market runs from 8 am to 2 pm on a Friday.
 Definitely get there as early as you can as this is a small town and parking is very difficult.
 A better option is to take a ferry to get there so there is no need to worry about the car.
 My hotel, Salobre Resort, ran a bus to and from the markets on Fridays so it may be worth checking with your accommodation.Book a Tour to Mogan Market Now

 Las Palmas Markets